Etherfiend/NeovimConfigFor42/README.md

 echo "alias vim='flatpak run io.neovim.nvim'" >> ~/.bashrc && source ~/.bashrc
 ```

-## Plugins

-Your Neovim experience greatly depends on your configuration, which is the primary focus of this guide.
-You can enhance your setup with various plugins.
-While you can add almost any plugin, there are some essentials we will cover in this guide.

-- Fast and efficient development environment
-- Integration of essential plugins
-- Syntax highlighting and automatic closing

-You can find the complete list of plugins [here]().

 ## Plugin & Manager Installation

 As mentioned, there are some essential plugins that we will use for the default configuration in this guide.

-1 - if you don't have `config/nvim` directory, create one.
+- if you don't have `config/nvim` directory, create one.

-2 - clone this repository's config file into:
+- clone this repository's config file into:
 ```
 git clone https://github.com/Etherfiend/NeovimConfigFor42/nvim tmp_nvim && \
 mv tmp_nvim .var/app/io.neovim.nvim/config/nvim && rm -rf tmp_nvim